 (5) Utilizes individuals who hold a valid and current certificate to teach in accordance with Chapter 4765-18 of the Administrative Code;

-(6) Ensures any instructor who holds a certificate to teach is assigned to teach in training programs at or below the level of the holders' certificate to practice;
+(6) Ensures any instructor who holds a certificate to teach is assigned to teach in training programs at or below the level of the holders' certificates to practice;

 (7) Has a sufficient number of EMS instructors or assistant EMS instructors to ensure the ratio of instructors to students in all practical skills components of the EMS training program does not exceed one to ten;